ewheeler/rapidsms-thousand-days/README.rst

 ``filter`` phase, so experiments can be conducted in any of the subsequent incoming phases.

-Please be aware that experiment participation is handled separately for web and sms split testing (specifically, web participant identity is cookie-based, whereas sms participant identity is connection-based) -- that is, a web experiment participant cannot be scored by a SMS conversion event and vice-versa.
+Please be aware that experiment participation is handled separately for web and sms split testing (specifically, web participant identity is cookie-based for non-logged-in uses and is user_id-based for logged-in users, whereas sms participant identity is based on mobile number) -- that is, a web experiment participant cannot be scored by a SMS conversion event and vice-versa.

 See ``experiments/app.py`` for example usage.